 In consultation with Association of Bay Area Governments (ABAG), the California Department of Housing & Community Development (HCD) determined that the Bay Area must plan for 441,176 new housing units from 2023 to 2031.

-ABAG then allocated 2946 units – including 1662 classified as affordable – to Menlo Park in December 2021.
-The table below shows the allocations to the 21 cities in San Mateo County.
+The table below shows the housing allocations for the 21 cities in San Mateo County.

 Source: Association of Bay Area Governments